 After years of clinical practice and disease-oriented research, I joined WFIRM where my interests are in developing therapeutic cell and tissue engineering to functionally repair or rebuild diseased tissue/organs.
 The overall goal of my work is to translate scientific discoveries into clinical applications.
-In this regard, I have been extensively involved in the research projects of engineering skin, muscle, vessel, bladder, liver and other soft tissues.
+In this regard, I have been extensively involved in: engineering skin, muscle, vessel, bladder, liver and other soft tissues.
+Another research field is cell microenvironment interactions towards better management of certain diseases.
 Our efforts in developing bio-functional materials and 3D bioprinting technologies have provided the possibility for reconstruction of neo-human tissue/organs that could be used therapeutically in patients.

 Educational Program InvolvementGraduate Programs in Neuroscience